jdgillespie91/projects-api/README.rst

     $ ./bin/run-dev.sh

-Features include mounted source code and hot reloading, meaning you can edit the source locally and the changes will be immediately available in the containerised app.
+Features include mounted source code and hot reloading, meaning any local changes will be immediately available in the containerised app.

 Next is the *ci* environment